khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Foreign-Languages.md

 2. Edit those two files to change the English strings to your language strings.
 3. Email the localized copies of those files to jack.palevich@gmail.com

-Alternately, if you know how to use github and write Android applications, you can fork the Android Terminal Emulator project, add the localization to your fork, and send me a pull request:
+Alternately, if you know how to use github and write Android applications, you can fork the Android Terminal Emulator project, add the localization to your fork, build and test the fork to make sure that it works, and send me a pull request:

 1. [Install Git](http://git-scm.com/)
 2. Clone the Android Terminal Emulator git repository: